tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ```

 Create a new file, `api/RetrofitBuilder.kt`, and within it create a Retrofit instance using `Retrofit.Builder`, passing the `ApiService` interface to generate an implementation.
+We are adding the `HttpLoggingInterceptor` just so we can check what is going on every step of the way.

 ```kotlin
 object RetrofitBuilder {